 On a sloping shore or beach, the easiest and most stable way to launch the canoe is stern first at a right angle, or perpendicular, to the shore.
-After carrying the canoe to the water's

-Enter, exit, or move about the canoe only when both hands are free of equipment or gear. edge with one paddler holding the bow and the other holding the stern, each paddler moves toward the middle of the canoe while holding on to the gunwales and walking hand-over-hand along the gunwales until they are facing each other.
+After carrying the canoe to the water's edge with one paddler holding the bow and the other holding the stern, each paddler moves toward the middle of the canoe while holding on to the gunwales and walking hand-over-hand along the gunwales until they are facing each other.
 The canoe should not touch the ground.
 They walk to the shoreline and hand-over-hand slide the canoe into the water, stern first, until the boat is floating and the bow is at the water's edge.